Samialqadi/Text-Sentiment-Visualizer/DEVELOPMENT.md

 I have added another library from what I initially thought I needed in order to make POST requests to the API.
 I had to go through many different libraries in order to find one that wasn't convoluted and poorly documented.
 I ended up with https://github.com/mrtazz/restclient-cpp and with this I can now call the API.
 I have also added yet another library from what I initially intended to parse JSON as this one is much more popular and better documented. https://github.com/open-source-parsers/jsoncpp
 Moving away from the technical side of things, I created mockup GUI designs to help guide me throughout the frontend development of the project.
+These can be found at https://imgur.com/a/sbkLiQH